manifold-lang/manifold-frontend/README.md

 Manifold is a high level language for creating all kinds of systems the way we write software.

-Currently, it focuses on hardware and microfludics design.
+Currently, it focuses on hardware and microfluidics design.

 # Introduction